hailenwashere/BSE-EmotionDetector-Portfolio/index.md

 ﻿# Emotion Detection with Machine Learning
 (temp - subject to future changes) This project utilizes OpenCV and scikit learn on a Raspberry Pi 3 Model B to categorize the emotion of a face into one of **n** categories.
-This is done with machine learning and a live webcam to feed in data.
+This is done with a support vector classifier trained on the **Olivetti faces dataset** and a live webcam to feed in data.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|